Jlin8002/particle_filter_project/README.md

-Although not a requirement of the project, we wrote our own [small framework](scripts/particle_filter.py) for running the particle cloud, using ROS helper modules originally written for use during the warmup project ([repository here](https://github.com/AHW214/rospy-util)).
+Although not a requirement of the project, we wrote our own [small framework](scripts/particle_filter.py) for running the particle cloud, using ROS helper modules originally written during the warmup project ([repository here](https://github.com/AHW214/rospy-util)).

 ## Challenges